 The goal of this study is to obtain information about the soil consistency and the geological structure of the property.
-It may uncover certain characteristics of that site that would add costs to the project, and the report will provide certain recommendations for the development project.
+It may uncover certain characteristics of that site that would add costs to the project, and the report will provide certain recommendations for the development project. site

 In the case of a geotechnical study for a development project, the following are important areas of examination:

 - Land area on which the building will be located